 Once the hypothesis is decided, an investigation is started in every area of the company.
 Let’s look into it.

 Determine Company Size

 In the second step, the analyst needs a rough idea about the size of the company.
 A lot of future analysis and decisions become easier if the analyst knows how big or small the company is.
-If it is a public company, the size of the company can be determined by its market capitalization.
-It may fall under either one of the three – large cap, medium cap or small cap.
-If it is a private company equity capital is a good indicator of its size.
-It is also a good time to determine the potential size of the company, i.e. in future say in 5, 10 or 20 years how big the company will be?
+If it is a public company, its size can be determined by its market capitalization.
+It may fall under either one of the three – large-cap, medium-cap, or small-cap.
+If it is a private company, equity capital is a good indicator of its size.
+It is also a good time to determine the potential size of the company, i.e., in the future, say in 5, 10, or 20 years how big the company will be?

-This will give the analyst a rough map as to what he is dealing with.
+This will give the analyst a rough map of what he is dealing with.

 Study Sales and Profit Margins

 It is very important to study the revenue and profit margins of the company.
-Historical study of this data helps to identify the trend – whether the company is growing, stagnant or shrinking.
-Thereafter the analyst finds answers to questions such as – If the company is growing, what are its growth drivers?
+A historical study of this data helps identify the trend – whether the company is growing, stagnant, or shrinking.
+After that, the analyst finds answers to questions such as – If the company is growing, what are its growth drivers?
 Are these sustainable?
 Can the merger bring any value addition to the target company’s revenue and profit margins?
 This will give insights to test the hypothesis.